 When I think Atlanta I think about the airport and about the bad traffic.

-However, Atlanta history is so rich and important.
+However, Atlanta history is so rich and important to the United States.
 The home of Martin Luther King Jr and one of the important locations with the civil rights movement.

 I love learning more about Georgia’s capital city and the vibrant culture.